isabellaiwenborg/sista/docs.md

 This is my main branch.
 Main worked.

 Final merge.
 Done in 3.
+The branch 3.